Strategic decision advisory

 As a result, decisions that seem reasonable at the time can quietly set a direction that becomes difficult to change later, often only becoming visible once a child has already progressed within a particular path.

-Many internationally mobile families enter the German school system with understandable assumptions such as:
+Many internationally mobile families approach decisions in the German school system with assumptions such as:

-Some of these assumptions lead to decisions that are difficult to reverse and may not support a child’s development or future options as intended.
+Some of these assumptions can lead to decisions that are difficult to reverse and do not support a child’s development or future options in the way families expect.

-A US family relocates to Germany for a planned stay of a few years.
-Their older child will eventually apply to college in the United States, so they choose a bilingual school that feels like a safe, internationally compatible option.
+A family relocates to Germany for a planned stay of a few years.
+Their older child will eventually apply to college in the United States, so they choose a bilingual school that feels like a safe and internationally compatible option.

 Over time, they begin to notice a misalignment they had not anticipated.